 In 2013, EUR 168 million were provided for recurrent expenditures from the EU Budget through PEGASE DFS programmes.
 These funds were complemented with funds from EU Member States.
-Contribution from Member States include :Denmark (DKK 75 million for PA salaries/pensions, out of which DKK 40 million are earmarked for payments in 2014), Sweden (SEK 40 million for PA salaries/pensions), The Netherlands (EUR 2 million for PA salaries/pensions and EUR 1.5 million for salaries to the PA Civil Police/Defence), Finland (EUR 2 million for PA salaries/pensions), Luxembourg (EUR 0.7 million for PA salaries/pensions) and Ireland (EUR 1 million for PA salaries/pensions) and Ireland (EUR 1 million for PA salaries/pensions).
-Austria already committed EUR 1.25 million for 2014 contributions.

-Other donors, including EU Member States, are also providing support for direct financial assistance through non-PEGASE channels, either directly to the PA budget or via the World Bank Trust Fund.
+Contribution from EU Member States included: Denmark (DKK 75 million for PA salaries/pensions, out of which DKK 40 million are earmarked for payments in 2014), Sweden (SEK 40 million for PA salaries/pensions), the Netherlands (EUR 2 million for PA salaries/pensions and EUR 1.5 million for salaries to the PA Civil Police/Defence), Finland (EUR 2 million for PA salaries/pensions), Luxembourg (EUR 0.7 million for PA salaries/pensions) and Ireland (EUR 1 million for PA salaries/pensions) and Ireland (EUR 1 million for PA salaries/pensions) and EUR 0.5 million for social allowances).
+Other donors, including EU Member States, also provided support for direct financial assistance through non-PEGASE channels, either directly to the PA budget or via the World Bank Trust Fund, for a total amount of around ILS 3.6 billion.